RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 This process can be applied to material testing, orientation-based drop tests, impact conditioning, and assessing real-world behavior under critical conditions.
 Such a testing framework could significantly enhance rescue operations by evaluating the impact on a robot when deployed from higher floors, such as the 4th or 5th, ensuring better reliability in high-stakes scenarios.

 ## K. Advising

+We will be mentored by Dr. Daniel M. Aukes, who has expressed his interest in providing mentoring and access to state-of-the-art hardware facilities.
+Dr. Aukes' guidance will be a key factor in ensuring the technical aspects of the project are addressed effectively.
+His demands involve regular progress tracking, strict adherence to project milestones, and active participation in troubleshooting sessions.
+Other facilities, such as laboratory access and state-of-the-art simulation tools, have been guaranteed to aid in our experimental setup.

+### Timeline